Same-sex marriage in Delaware: Same-sex marriage

+Delaware’s first same-sex marriage license, issued to Victoria S. Bandy and Karen Elaine Peterson.

 In March 2012, Governor Jack Markell said he thought that the legalization of same-sex marriage in Delaware was "inevitable" and would be passed "probably within the next few years".
 In September 2012, Representative Peter Schwartzkopf, who became House Speaker in January 2013, said he expected the General Assembly to vote on same-sex marriage in 2013 and that he would support it, but was uncertain of the legislation's prospects.
 On February 1, 2013, in anticipation of legislative activity, Francis Malooly, the Roman Catholic Bishop of Wilmington, authored a letter to parishioners stating that marriage is a covenant between a man and a woman that must be "cherished and defended".

 In April 2013, a bill was introduced to legalize same-sex marriage while eliminating civil unions and converting them to marriages by July 2014 if not dissolved earlier.
 Malooly wrote a letter to legislators on April 15 that said that marriage is not "just about love and commitment between two people" as many think but "it is also about the unique expression of love that only and man and woman as husband and wife can give to each other", that marriage is not a "label" but a "communion" that "is impossible without the sexual difference".
 The Delaware House Administration Committee advanced the bill to the full House on April 18.
 Governor Markell said he would sign it if it passed.
 It passed the House on April 23 on a 23–18 vote.
 The Senate Executive Committee approved the legislation on May 1, and it passed the Senate on May 7 on a 12–9 vote.
 Markell signed the bill outside the Assembly building within an hour of the vote.